 10 Things To Prepare Before Entering Vietnam

-If this is your first trip to Vietnam, you need to prepare some requirements to enter this country.
+If this is your first trip to Vietnam, you must prepare some requirements to enter this country.

 Located in Southeast Asia, Vietnam owns a favorable geographical location on the world map.
 It has beautiful natural scenery, rich culture, and diverse cuisine.

-The following instructions help you prepare before coming to Vietnam to have a perfect trip.
+The following instructions will help you prepare before coming to Vietnam to have a perfect trip.

 1. Prepare passport and Visa